 The new Captur is available with four equipment levels and there’s generous levels of standard kit throughout the range.
-All cars come with alloy wheels, full LED front and rear headlights, auto folding electrically adjustable mirrors, rear privacy glass, automatic air conditioning and a host of active safety systems such as Lane Keep Assist and Traffic Sign Recognition.
+All cars come with alloy wheels, LED headlights, auto folding electrically adjustable mirrors, rear privacy glass, automatic air conditioning and a host of active safety systems such as Lane Keep Assist and Traffic Sign Recognition.

 Sat-nav, stereo and infotainment

-Standard on-board tech in the Captur includes a 7-inch touchscreen with Apple CarPlay and Android Auto compatibility, Bluetooth and a DAB radio.
+Standard on-board tech in the Captur includes a 7-inch touchscreen with Apple CarPlay and Android Auto compatibility, Bluetooth, a DAB radio and a wireless smartphone charging function.
 There’s also a 4.2-inch TFT driver information display and the usual USB ports.

-Stepping up to Iconic trim adds rear parking sensors and sat-nav, while the S Edition includes front sensors and a rear-view camera.
 R.S.
-Line models have the best infotainment set-up available in the Captur, adding a wireless phone charger and a larger 9.3-inch portrait-style touchscreen with big tiles for main functions like mapping and media, and small shortcut icons along the lower edge.
+Line models have the best infotainment set-up available in the Captur, adding a larger 9.3-inch portrait-style touchscreen with big tiles for main functions like mapping and media, and small shortcut icons along the lower edge.
 The graphics are sharp enough and the screen responsive, but the set-up is not as intuitive as systems in VW Group rivals.